Mobile App Security Testing : 7 Penetration Testing Best Practices

 The app may need to accurately verify the state, validate the SSL/TLS certificates, or refuse to.
 If the certificate cannot be confirmed, the client might choose to terminate the connection.
 If the data is not adequately verified, it may be utilized for illegal access.
 Furthermore, to cross-check whether a certificate is from a reliable source and whether it should come from a respectable certificate authority, you must make sure that the certificate validation in your application is completed correctly.
 For the best validation, you ought to be putting some recent standard forums into practice.

-If you’re a business facing these vulnerabilities and worried about your business infrastructure, don’t be.
+If your business is facing these vulnerabilities and you’re worried about your business infrastructure, don’t be.
 Qualysec’s expert security consultants are here to help!
 Schedule a call with them for FREE today!

 Book a consultation call with our cyber security expert